Identifying the Topology of Undirected Networks from Diffused Non-stationary Graph Signals: Introduction

 Our focus in this paper is on identifying graphs that explain the structure of a random signal.
 Formally, let $\bbx=[x_1,...,x_N]^T \in\mbR^N$ be a zero-mean graph signal with covariance matrix $\bbC_\bbx=\E{\bbx\bbx^T}$, in which the $i$th element $x_i$ denotes the signal value at node $i$ of an \emph{unknown graph} $\ccalG$ with shift operator $\bbS$.
 We say that the graph $\bbS$ represents the structure of the signal $\bby\in\mbR^N$ if there exists a diffusion process in the GSO $\bbS$ that produces the signal $\bby$ from the input signal $\bbx$, that is

 for some set of parameters $\{\alpha_l\}$ or, equivalently, $\{\beta_l\}$.
 While $\bbS$ encodes local one-hop interactions, each successive application of the shift in \eqref{eqn_diffusion} percolates $\bbx$ over $\ccalG$; see e.g.~\cite{segarra2015graphfilteringTSP15}.
 The product and sum representations in~\eqref{eqn_diffusion} are common equivalent models for the generation of random network processes.
 Indeed, any process that can be understood as the linear propagation of an input signal through a static graph can be written in the form in \eqref{eqn_diffusion}, subsuming heat diffusion~\cite{vespignanibook}, consensus and the classic DeGroot model of opinion dynamics~\cite{DeGrootConsensus}, as well as symmetric structural equation models (SEMs) \cite{kolaczyk2009book} as special cases.
 When $\bbx$ is white so that $\bbC_\bbx=\bbI_N$, \eqref{eqn_diffusion} is equivalent to saying that the graph process $\bby$ is \emph{stationary} in $\bbS$; see e.g., \cite[Def.
 1]{marques2016stationaryTSP16},~\cite{perraudinstationary2016},~\cite{girault_stationarity} and Section \ref{ssec:stationarity} for further details.
 Here though, we deal with more general non-stationary signals $\bby$ that adhere to linear diffusion dynamics as in \eqref{eqn_diffusion}, but where the input covariance $\bbC_{\bbx}$ can be arbitrary.
-This is for instance relevant to (geographically) correlated sensor network data, urban population mobility patterns, or to models of opinion dynamics, where (even before engaging in discussion) the network agents can be partitioned into communities according to their standing on the subject matter.
+This is for instance relevant to (geographically) correlated sensor network data, urban population mobility patterns, or to models of opinion dynamics {among polarized groups.}

 The justification to say that $\bbS$ represents the structure of $\bby$ is that we can think of the edges of $\bbS$ as direct (one-hop) relations between the elements of the signal.
 The diffusion described by \eqref{eqn_diffusion} modifies the original correlation by inducing indirect (multi-hop) relations.
 In this context, our goal is to recover the fundamental relations dictated by $\bbS$ from a set of independent samples of a non-stationary random signal $\bby$, as well as realizations of $\bbx$, or more pragmatically, knowledge of $\bbC_\bbx$.
 This additional information on the input $\bbx$ is the price paid to accommodate the more general non-stationary generative models for $\bby$, and is not needed when identifying the structure of stationary graph signals~\cite{segarra2016topoidTSP16}, since $\bbC_\bbx = \bbI_N$ in that case.